iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 I wanted to show them how nice it is to write DSLs in Haskell.
 It feels almost too natural.
-You write your types as if they are grammars, your functions as if they rewriting rules and _bang_, by the magic of recursion everything works.
+You write your types as if they are grammars, your functions as if they are rewriting rules and _bang_, by the magic of recursion everything works.

 I offered them what I consider the perfect exhibition for this: _Let's make a solver for a Calculus exam!_